 This thermometer-type device is inserted into the meat so that it can get the internal temperature.

-It is used to track when the meat has reached a certain temperature so that it can be pulled off of the grill.
-There are many benefits to using this device such as being able to see how long the cooking process is taking, knowing when it’s time to pull it off of the grill, and not having to use a knife to try to pierce through the meat.
+This device has many advantages like being able to see how long the cooking process is taking, knowing when it’s time to pull it off of the grill, and not having to use a knife to try to pierce through the meat.

-How to calibrate Traeger probe?
+How to Use Traeger Probe?

 When cooking a thick cut of meat, it’s important to get the most accurate reading on the temperature.

-First, ensure that the Traeger meat probe is drilled deep into the meat to get the most accurate reading.
 When doing this, the trick is to calibrate Traeger probe into the thick part of the meat without touching the bone or getting it through the other end.

 The trick is to make sure the probe doesn’t touch the bone, so be careful not to accidentally poke it through the other side so that it does not get into contact with the grill.